MadhuraWani803/RTS-internship/README.md

 # RTS-internship
-Replicate the homepage of the foodjunction website as much as possible
+Replicate the homepage of the foodjunction website as much as possible (completed in 2021)